bem/bem-components/common.blocks/dropdown/dropdown.en.md

 * control component warping or modifying;
 * passing additional attribute values to control component;
-* creating nested content in popup window.
+* creating nested content in popup.

 For example, you can make a control component's button toggleable: